dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## Latest milestone updates in this README:

+NOTE: A few of these Updates are hyperlinked to the content.
+All the updates are in this README and the hyperlinks to their content is a work in progress.

 - Update part 21: Phase 2g: write-to-disk aggregator reviews the architecture of phase2 at a high level

 - Update part 22: implementation of adaptive WATCHDOG_TIMEOUT